olamy/maven-cache-plugin/README.md

 ## Introduction

-This plugin will turn any project and/or your Jenkins instance itself as a remote server for storage of [Apache Maven build cache extension](https://maven.apache.org/extensions/maven-build-cache-extension/remote-cache.html
+This plugin will turn any project as a remote server for storage of [Apache Maven build cache extension](https://maven.apache.org/extensions/maven-build-cache-extension/remote-cache.html
 )
 ## Getting started

-Just install the plugin :).
-Any job will host a cache server with url $joburl/maven-cache or $jenkinsurl/plugin/maven-cache
+Just install the plugin and enable the cache at a project level and the job will host a cache server with url $joburl/maven-cache/repository

 ## Contributing